How to file documents with the Court

 in person - visit the Supreme Court Registry at level 2, 436 Lonsdale Street, Melbourne

-by mail - postal and Ausdoc details are on the contact us page.
+by mail - postal and Ausdoc details.

 How to handle certain documents